Chopta Tour Package from Delhi | Tungnath & Chandrashila Trek 2026

 Starting from Chopta, the trek to Tungnath is a 3.5 km hike through a well-marked trail.
 The path takes you through beautiful forests of deodar, pine, and rhododendron trees.
 The trek is moderate in difficulty, making it accessible for beginners, families, and trekkers with a reasonable fitness level.
 Along the way, trekkers can enjoy stunning views of the surrounding mountains, with peaks like Nanda Devi, Trishul, and Chaukhamba forming a beautiful backdrop.

 The highlight of the trek is Tungnath Temple, a sacred site for Hindus, dedicated to Lord Shiva.
 The temple is an important part of the Panch Kedar pilgrimage circuit and holds spiritual significance for devotees.
-Reaching the temple is a fulfilling experience, offering a sense of peace and tranquility.
+Reaching the temple is a fulfilling experience, offering a sense of peace and tranquillity.
 After visiting the temple, trekkers can continue to Chandrashila Peak, which is an additional 1 km from Tungnath.
 The summit offers panoramic views of the surrounding Himalayan ranges, making it an ideal spot for photography and taking in the beauty of the landscape.

 The Chopta Tungnath Trek is also an excellent option for those seeking a spiritual retreat.
 The combination of natural beauty and the peaceful atmosphere of the temple offers a chance for reflection and rejuvenation.
 The trek is most popular during the summer months from April to June and the winter months from September to December.
 Overall, the Chopta Tungnath Trek is an unforgettable journey for nature lovers, trekkers, and spiritual seekers.
 The trek's accessibility, breathtaking views, and spiritual significance make it a perfect adventure for those looking to explore the beauty of the Himalayas while connecting with their inner self.